hibikir/engineering-blog/_posts/2015-05-16-implicits-futures.md

   def role(employee:Employee)(implicit e:ExecutionContext) : Future[Long]
 }

-I have an implementation for that trait, but it's not really that important. you can find it here:
+I have an implementation for that trait, but it's not really that important. you can find it hereLINK.

-The first two methods do synchronous IO: Whenever we call them, our thread will patiently wait until we get the requested information, leaving our thread blocked
+The first two methods do synchronous IO: Whenever we call them, our thread will patiently wait until we get the requested information, leaving our thread blocked.
 The second pair use Futures: employee returns a Future[Employee], that will eventually become an Employee, or error out.
-We do not wait for the operation to complete though.
+We do not wait for the operation to complete before returning; the caller gets the power of deciding whether to wait, whether to attach more actions or error handling.

 with the first set of methods, if we wanted to get an Employee, and then get their Role, and then print it out, we'd do something like: